 The CMM (Chassis Management Module) software runs the OmniSwitch Series switches.
-Each OmniSwitch chassis can run with two CMMs to provide redundancy; one CMM is designated as the primary CMM, and the other is designated as the secondary CMM.
+Each OmniSwitch modular chassis can run with two CMMs to provide redundancy; one CMM is designated as the primary CMM, and the other is designated as the secondary CMM.
+Each stackable or fixed chassis OmniSwitch has one CMM, redundancy is provided if configured in a virtual chassis with one CMM per chassis unit.
 The directory structure of the CMM software is designed to prevent corrupting or losing switch files.
 It also allows you to retrieve a previous version of the switch software.